Araeoscelidia: Phylogeny

-The majority of historical phylogenetic studies recovered araeoscelidians as the most basal group of diapsids:
+The majority of historical phylogenetic studies recovered araeoscelidians as the most basal group of diapsids, however this has recently been challenged, and it has been suggested that the araeoscelidians convergently evolved their diapsid condition separately from those of other diapsids (Neodiapsida).

-Cladogram after Bickelmann et al., 2009 and Reisz et al., 2011:However, Simões et al. (2022) recover them as stem-amniotes instead, as the sister group to the clade including Captorhinidae and Protorothyris archeri.
+Cladogram after Bickelmann et al., 2009 and Reisz et al., 2011, showing classical position of Araeoscelidia at the base of Diapsida sister to Neodiapsida:However, Simões et al. (2022) recover them as stem-amniotes instead, as the sister group to the clade including Captorhinidae and Protorothyris archeri.
+Cladogram of Reptilia after Jenkins et al 2025, which found Araeoscelidia as the most basal group of sauropsids, a placement found by later versions of this dataset as well as studies by Buffa et al :

 Stratigraphic and geographic distribution

 Araeoscelidia are known from the Late Carboniferous in the United States (Petrolacosaurus, Spinoaequalis) to the Early Permian in France (Aphelosaurus), Germany (Kadaliosaurus) and the United States (Dictybolos, Zarcasaurus, Araeoscelis, Halgaitosaurus).
-Apart from araeoscelidans, only one other diapsid is known before the Late Permian: Orovenator from the Early Permian of Oklahoma.
+Apart from araeoscelidans, only one other anatomical diapsid is known before the Late Permian: Orovenator from the Early Permian of Oklahoma.